History (BA)

 History Specialization

-Select two additional Upper Division History courses selected from European, United States, World, or Topical History or ANTH 2256
+Select three additional Upper Division History courses selected from European, United States, or World History or ANTH 2259

 Total Semester Credit Hours48